aselvendran/spark-etl-dbt-analysis/README.md

 and filtering out operation delete) and finally `2_marts` contains the analysis.
 Below contains the data linage of the models.
 The definitions of the models can be available in `dbt docs`.

+DBT Docs can be found in the link: https://aselvendran.github.io/spark-etl-dbt-analysis/#!/overview

 <p align="center">
   <img src="images/dbt_data_lineage.png" width="750" height="500" title="Data Lineage">
 </p>